Umm Kulthum: Death and funeral

-Umm Kulthum died on 3 February 1975 aged 76, from kidney failure before she could finish and sing her two songs Awkaty btehlaw ma'aak wa hyaty btekmal b'redak and another song that she asked for the poet Saleh Goudet to write for her to sing to commemorate the victory of Egypt in the October War (also known as: Yom kippur war) against Israel.
-She died before she was able to perform it on the second anniversary of the war.
+Umm Kulthum died on 3 February 1975, aged 70, from kidney failure.
 Her funeral procession was held at the Omar Makram mosque and became a national event, with around 4 million Egyptians lining the streets to catch a glimpse as her cortège passed.
-Her funeral's attendance drew a greater audience than the one of the Egyptian President Gamal Abdel Nasser.
+Her funeral's attendance drew a greater audience than that of the Egyptian President Gamal Abdel Nasser.
 In the area where the funeral procession took place, traffic was cut off two hours ahead of the procession.
 The mourners would also wrest the casket from the shoulders of its bearers, force the procession to change its direction and brought her coffin to the prominent Al Azhar mosque.
 She was buried in a Mausoleum close to the Mausoleum of Imam al-Shafi'i in the City of the Dead in Cairo.
-Her death was a great tragedy for the country and also acquired international media attention as news of her death was reported by the American Times magazine and the German Süddeutsche Zeitung magazine.
+Her death was a great tragedy for the country and also drew international media attention, as news of her death was reported by the American Times magazine and the German Süddeutsche Zeitung magazine.

 Artistic legacy

-Umm Kulthum is regarded as one of the greatest singers in the history of Arab music, with significant influence on a number of musicians, both in the Arab World and beyond.
+Umm Kulthum is regarded as one of the greatest singers in the history of Egyptian and Arabic music, with significant influence on a number of musicians, both in the MENA and beyond.
 Jah Wobble has cited her as a significant influence on his work, and Bob Dylan has been quoted praising her as well.
 Maria Callas, Marie Laforêt, Bono, and Robert Plant, among many other artists, are also known admirers of Kulthum's music.
 Youssou N'Dour, a fan of hers since childhood, recorded his 2004 album Egypt with an Egyptian orchestra in homage to her legacy.
 One of her best-known songs, "Enta Omri", has been covered and reinterpreted numerous times.
 "Alf Leila wa Leila" was translated into jazz on French-Lebanese trumpeter Ibrahim Maalouf's 2015 album Kalthoum.

+In Egypt, Umm Kulthum is nicknamed "Elset" (Egyptian Arabic: الست) meaning "The Lady" in Egyptian dialect, the word "Elset" is derived from the Ancient Egyptian name Aset or Eset, the ancient name of the goddess Isis, one of the most important goddesses of ancient Egypt.
+The nickname is often heard in her live records when ecstatic audience shout "الله عليكي يا ست" (English: may God bless you, Lady 'Aset') or "عظمة علي عظمة يا ست" (English: "this is greatness upon greatness, Lady 'Aset') and that often happened after she ended a song or hit a high note.